Sam-Gartenstein/movie-recommendation-system/README.md

 ### 1) Clone the repo

-The first step is to clone the repo, and then go the directory.
+Clone the repository and navigate into the project directory:

 ```
 git clone https://github.com/Sam-Gartenstein/movie-recommendation-system.git